vvatanabe/dockertestx/README.md

 ### PrepS3Objects
 A helper function that prepares a bucket with multiple objects.
 It first ensures the bucket exists (creating it if necessary), then uploads all the specified objects.
 It accepts a bucket name and a map of object keys to byte slices containing the object data.

+### NewDynamoDB
+This function starts a DynamoDB Local Docker container using default settings.
+It uses the DynamoDB Local image (`"amazon/dynamodb-local"`) with the default tag (`"latest"`).
+It returns a configured `*dynamodb.Client` from AWS SDK Go v2 along with a cleanup function that ensures the container is removed after the test completes.
+For most cases, you can use NewDynamoDB directly for a quick setup.

+### NewDynamoDBWithOptions
+Similar to other services, `NewDynamoDBWithOptions` allows you to customize the container's settings through `RunOption` functions and host configuration options.
+It applies the default settings:
+  - Repository: "amazon/dynamodb-local"
+  - Tag: "latest"
+  - Command: ["-jar", "DynamoDBLocal.jar", "-sharedDb"]

+This provides flexibility in configuring the DynamoDB Local container for specific test scenarios.

+### PrepTable
+A helper function that creates a DynamoDB table if it doesn't already exist.
+It accepts a CreateTableInput that specifies the table schema and configuration.

+### PrepItems
+A helper function that puts multiple items into a DynamoDB table.
+It accepts a table name and a list of items to be inserted.

 ## Examples